2cloudlab/harness-test-framework-go/README.md

 2. Provision Infrustructure

-This framework will provision 3 types of resources, such as a S3, multiples Worker Handler Lambda functions and a Test Harness Framework Lambda function.
+This framework will provision 3 types of resources, such as a S3, multiple Worker Handler Lambda functions and a Test Harness Framework Lambda function.
 Before you run below `make auto_provision ...` command, you should open `worker-handler-config.json`file, and tune the memory related parameters in order to determine how many Worker Handler Lambda functions will be created.
 The default content of this `json` file is shown below:

 ```json
 {